Statement of Concern

 How to submit a statement of concern

-• Information about yourself.
-This includes your name, address, phone number, and email address.
+• Include information about yourself: your name, address, phone number, and email address.

-• Information about the proposed project.
-For example the name of the company, the name of the proposed project, and the project’s location.
+• Include information about the proposed project: the name of the company and the name of the project.

-• Information about your concerns.
-For example, how you are affected by the proposed project, the nature of your concerns about the proposed project, and any ideas about how your concerns can be addressed.
+• Describe your concerns about the proposed project and any ideas about how your concerns can be addressed.

 Step 2: Submit the completed statement of concern form using e-file.